 Fishing is the main attraction at the park and Lake Frank Jackson is specially stocked and managed for prime freshwater fishing.
 Bass, bream, crappie and catfish are abundant.
 Boat launch ramps and a grassy beach provide water access for boaters, paddlers and swimmers.
 A handicap-accessible fishing platform is located at the northwest end of the dam and is accessible from Highway 42.

 October through November, the park hosts another one of its main attractions, Scarecrows in the Park.
 During this annual event, the walking trails are lined with decorative scarecrows made by local individuals, businesses, organizations, and school groups.
 A local volunteer group, the Trail Masters, was instrumental in the construction of the trails and organized the event.

 Use this park map to help you make your plans.

-Other facilities at Frank Jackson include 32 RV campsites with Wi-Fi and cable service.
+Other facilities at Frank Jackson include 32 RV campsites with cable service.
 Three of these sites are handicap accessible.
 You may also tent camp in the RV sites.
 A new gazebo and garden area, also a Trail Masters project, has been completed and is available for weddings, family reunions or other gatherings.
 For information on how to reserve the gazebo call (334) 493-6988.

 The Conecuh National Forest, Florala State Park, Crenshaw and Coffee County Public Fishing Lakes, Geneva State Forest and Blue Springs Wildlife Management Areas, and the Boll Weevil Monument in Downtown Enterprise, Ala.